 A Test is something challenging that the player character has to accomplish via a Skill or Attribute roll.
 There are two types of Tests.
 A Standard Test is one that is rolled against the Standard Target Number (6) and a number of success is determined.

-Modifiers to the skill usually come from environmental advantages or disadvantages not directly related to the target of the Test – darkness, noise, bad tools, no tools, etc. All these Modifiers apply to the dice rolled or the total after the roll.
+Modifiers to the skill usually come from environmental effects not directly related to the target of the Test – darkness, noise, bad tools, no tools, etc. All these Modifiers apply to the dice rolled or the total after the roll.
 Die code bonuses and penalties are applied to the total dice rolled Penalty and Bonus values are applied to the total.

 The source of a modifier comes from extenuating circumstances, environmental factors, mental factors, and anything else that makes the situations unique.
 Instead of giving a series of specialized tables for each skill, a general scale of modifiers is given here to streamline the system and avoid a ton of book diving.